Presbyterian Church of India: Origin and history

 The Presbyterian Church in India was founded in 1841. by missionaries from the Presbyterian Church of Wales (formerly the Calvinistic Methodist Church).
 Rev Thomas Jones and his wife arrived in Sohra and from the town, this work spread to Sylhet today known as Bangladesh and Cachar Plains, Assam, Mizoram, Manipur and Tripura.
 But before this around 1813 the Serampore Mission stated working in at the foot of the Khasi Hills.
 This mission closed in 1838, the Welsh missionaries revived this effort.
 Rev. William Pyrse arrived to strengthen this work.
 The first Presbytery was formed in 1867 in Khasi Hills, and 5 presbyteries were established in 1895, resulting in 1896 in what was then called the Assembly.
 Work was started in 1896 in Sylhet and Cachar, and later another Assembly was formed in there.
 In 1947 India and Pakistan were divided, the greater part of the area came under Pakistan, the Pakistan Assembly discontinued.
 In India the Welsh reached Mizoram, and was strengthen by another missionaries, and the work developed since 1897.
 By the end of the 1890s the church grew in membership and character, this was the Welsh religious revival, and includes today the whole population.
 Various tribes in north Cachar Hills who had been evangelizedby missionaries and local workers were organised as an Assembly, but this assemblies were just regional, not the whole Presbyterian denomination was included.
 The Synod of the Presbyterian Church of Assam was created in 1926.
 The highest church court, the Synod was renamed to Assembly in 1956.
 In 1968 the name Presbyterian Church in Assam was changed to the Presbyterian Church in North-East India.
 Geographical spread and the merger of several (though not all) Presbyterian groups made the original denominational names obsolete, and the name 'Presbyterian Church of India' (PCI) was adopted as an official name in 1992, the Assembly was renamed to General Assembly by the highest court of the church in 2002.

 Structure

-PCI is an apex body comprising eleven synods:
+PCI is an apex body comprising thirteen synods: